kyullog/Sprint-Challenge-Authentication/README.md

 1. What does bcrypt do to slow down attackers?

+   It can perform multiple hashing rounds on a password, adding an additional variable to the process that can make figuring out the actual password more difficult, or at least more resource intensive.

-1) What are the three parts of the JSON Web Token?
+1. What are the three parts of the JSON Web Token?

 ## Project Set Up